droidian/squeekboard/doc/hacking.md

 Squeekboard uses Rust & Cargo for some of its dependencies.

 Use the `cargo.sh` script for maintaining the Cargo part of the build.
-The script takes the usual Cargo commands, after the first 2 positionsl arguments: source directory, and output artifact.
+The script takes the usual Cargo commands, after the first 2 positional arguments: source directory, and output artifact.
 So, `cargo test` becomes:

 ```
 cd build_dir